Repair Café: Knowledge sharing

 In 2017, the Repair Café Foundation developed an online tool—RepairMonitor—enabling volunteers to collect and share knowledge about repair data via the database.
 In March 2018, information about almost 4,000 repairs had been entered into this system, aiming to promote repairability and durability of products.

 3D printing of broken parts

 Some Repair Cafés have begun to use 3D printers for replicating broken parts.
 Broken pieces of domestic appliances may be able to be pieced or glued back together, after which they can be scanned with a 3D scanner.
 Examples of 3D scanners include David Starter-Kit, 3D Systems Sense, MakerBot Digitizer, Fuel 3D, Microsoft Kinect, and Asus Xtion.
 Once the physical object is scanned, the 3D model is rendered.
 It can be converted to a .stl or .obj format and revised using geometry processing software such as makeprintable, netfabb, MeshLab, Meshmixer, Cura, or Slic3r.
 It is printed using a 3D printer client, creating a physical part using the 3D printer.
 The complete process takes some time to complete.

-To reduce the time needed in the Repair Café, people might choose to use a pre-made part from a website with 3D models (skipping the scanning step), or make the 3D model themselves by taking many photographs of the part and using something like 123D Catch, and/or choose (in the event the Repair Café does not have its own 3D printer) to have the 3D model made in the Repair Café, but printed using a 3D printer elsewhere.
-Alternatively a 3D printing service like Ponoko, Shapeways, and others can be used, and a person then return to the Repair Café to have the new part fitted to the broken equipment.

-Repair Café and degrowth

-Repair Café can provide socially and academically insightful notions to degrowth and post-growth paradigm as counter-experiences and practices against capitalism.
-Despite the fact that some people argue repair does not challenge capitalist economies per-se, yet, the Repair Café has the full potential of creating alternative economies.
-Repair Café can have impacts on downsizing and slowing down economic inputs and output regarding energy, human capital and environmental materials.
-It shapes the relationship between producers and users into a non-hierarchical degrowth way and reconnects the users with the means of production.